Jimmy Brown (Irish republican): Extended police custody

 Brown was closely associated with childhood friend and neighbour Gerard Steenson, and in December 1981 Brown supported Steenson's attempt to seize control of the INLA.
 By February 1983 Brown was chairman of the IRSP's Belfast branch; that same month he contested a Belfast City Council by-election.
 However, during his campaign, he was arrested alongside Steenson and other leading Belfast INLA members after INLA member Rab McAllister became an informant to the police.
 In March 1983 McAllister retracted his testimony, but Brown and the rest of the detained INLA members were still held because of the evidence of another informer, Jackie Grimley.
 In December 1983 the INLA members were put before the court, but Lord Justice Maurice Gibson deemed Grimley, a petty criminal, unreliable.
 Nevertheless, Brown and the INLA members continued to be held when a third informer, Harry Kirkpatrick, gave evidence against them.
 During this time period, Brown used his time in court during bail applicants to make political speeches.
 He also created political articles and letters.
 In December 1985 Brown and the INLA members were convicted of terrorism on Kirkpatrick's evidence, but one year later in December 1986, their sentences were overturned on appeal.

 Republican infighting

 In 1982 "Mad Dog" Dominic McGlinchey had become the leader of the INLA, however, in 1984, McGlinchy was captured while Brown was still in jail.
 Without McGlinchy, a power vacuum was created within the INLA.
 One faction fell behind Belfast's John O'Reilly, while others formed together as an anti-O'Reilly block.
-Brown was part of the anti-O'Reilly group, and as a result O'Reilly tried to personally kill Brown's girlfriend in October 1984, while in the summer of 1985, Brown was attacked by O'Reilly followers while in prison.
+Brown was part of the anti-O'Reilly group, and as a result O'Reilly tried to personally kill Brown's brother in October 1984, while in the summer of 1985, Brown was attacked by O'Reilly followers while in prison.